lingtalfi/Kit_PicassoWidget/personal/mydoc/pages/conception-notes.md

 The picasso system basically uses a php class and a file structure convention.

-The php class must extend the PicassoWidget class, and must contain a widget directory right next to the php class, with the following structure:
+The php class must extend the PicassoWidget class, and provide a "widget" directory, which by default is named "widget" and is located right next to the php class, with the following structure:

 ```txt